LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 crime other than damaging the Wooden Horse.

-statues which have survived in several copies (for example the Discobolos, or
+statues which have survived in several copies (such as Myron's Discobolos, or

 the Renaissance, when interest in Classical art was really hotting up; Pope